Cheap vs Expensive Mattresses

 Could cause back pain over time

-First and foremost, the biggest appeal of a cheap mattress is its budget-friendly price tag, which is a hard feature to beat.
+First and foremost, the biggest appeal of an affordable mattress is its budget-friendly price tag, which is a hard feature to beat.
 Inexpensive mattresses often have fewer materials, making them lighter in weight and easier to move.
 For certain life stages, like during or immediately after university, it makes sense to have a mattress that isn’t a struggle to move.
 Cheap mattresses can also be a great buy for the guest room, where you want something comfortable but not too pricey.

 On the downside, cheap mattresses don’t always have the lifespan of their costlier counterparts.
 Most mattresses have a lifespan of seven to 10 years, but the cheapest options tend to last five to seven years at best.
 Depending on how cheap you go, these mattresses may also be lacking in spinal or edge support.
 Since a key component of any mattress is how well it supports your spine, compromising here could lead to various aches and pains.